DrewOrtego/TORK/README.md

 ### Minimal test file management
 Many people turn to "automated" test-writing frameworks such as Katalon to record their clicks and keystrokes.
 These frameworks are great for making a quick test without needing to learn a new language, but as soon as a major change is implemented in your UI, the tests need to be re-recorded.
-TORK avoids this extra work and let's you keep your test files in-tact from release to release.
+TORK avoids this extra work and let's you keep your test files in-tact from release to release, so testers never have to update a test file after they create it, even if the UI changes.

 ### Tests can remain consistent while changes are implemented in the UI
 Since TORK turns XPath expressions (strings used to find DOM elements) into commands, you can update an XPath expression without changing its associated command.